ibm-cloud-docs/cis/cis-cli-plugin.md

             - `type` : The type of DNS record associated with the application.
 Valid value is `CNAME`.
     - The optional fields are `origin_direct`, `origin_dns`, `origin_port`, `proxy_protocol`, `ip_firewall`, `edge_ips`, `tls`, `traffic_type`.
         - `origin_direct` : A list of destination addresses to the origin.
-        - `origin_dns` : Method and parameters used to discover the origin server address via DNS.
+        - `origin_dns` : Method and parameters that are used to discover the origin server address via DNS.
             - `name` : DNS record name.
         - `origin_port` : The destination port at the origin.
         - `proxy_protocol` : Enable Proxy Protocol to the origin.
 Valid values are `on`, `off`, `v1`, `v2`, `simple`.
 The default value is `off`.